One-shot decoupling: Acknowledgments

 \section{Acknowledgments}

 We thank Andreas Winter for insightful discussions and for his valuable contributions to~\cite{diploma-berta}, which served as a starting point for this work.
-We acknowledge support from the Swiss National Science Foundation (grant No.~200021-119868).
+We also thank Patrick Hayden for enlightening discussions, as well as Oleg Szehr for fixing a bug regarding smoothing in the proof of Theorem~\ref{thm:achievability}, among other useful comments.
+We acknowledge support from the Swiss National Science Foundation (grants No.~200021-119868 and 200020-135048), the National Centre of Competence in Research 'Quantum Science and Technology (QSIT)', and the European Research Council (grant No.~258932).
 FD was supported by Canada’s NSERC Postdoctoral Fellowship Program.
-MB is supported by the Swiss National Science Foundation (grant PP00P2-128455) and the German Science Foundation (grants CH 843/1-1 and CH 843/2-1).
-JW was funded by the U.K.\ EPSRC grant EP/E04297X/1 and the Canada-France NSERC-ANR project FREQUENCY.
-Most of this work was done while JW was at the University of Bristol.
+MB was supported by the German Science Foundation (grant CH 843/2-1), the Swiss National Science Foundation (grants PP00P2-128455, 20CH21-138799 (CHIST-ERA project CQC)), and the Swiss State Secretariat for Education and Research supporting COST action MP1006.
+JW was funded by the U.K. EPSRC grant EP/E04297X/1 and the Canada-France NSERC-ANR project FREQUENCY.
+Parts of this work were done while JW was at the University of Bristol.